-Parents, you should receive an informational letter by November if your child is on our list.
-If your child hasn’t been confirmed and wants to attend the class, please contact Cheryl in the office or Youth Director Jenny Louis so we can add them to the youth list in the database.
+Parents, you should receive an informational letter by August if your child is on our list.
+If your child hasn’t been confirmed and wants to attend the class, please contact Cheryl in the office, Pastor Rebecca or Youth Director Jenny Meyer so we can add them to the youth list in the database.

 What to expect in Confirmation Class

 Our Confirmation class uses the Credo lessons.
 Youth Director Jenny Louis will teach the class along with mentors who will be assigned to each student or a small group of students.
 Classes will include lessons on Methodism, the Bible, ethical choices, what church membership means, understanding other world religions, and serving others.
 Confirmands develop their own faith statement to present on Confirmation Sunday.